con-dog/con-dog/README.md

 > New problem: My execution can now outpace understanding.
 >
 > I'm learning to navigate this problem in newer projects.
->
-> I use LLMs for code, not for writing.

 ## Communication